 According to the National Guard of Russia, Russian troops regularly conduct mechanized attacks near Selydove.
 These assaults involve three to five armored vehicle.

-Yonhap reported that South Korea summoned Georgy Zinoviev as the Russian ambassador to Seoul on October 21 to protest the dispatching of North Korean troops in support of Moscow’s with Ukraine.
+Yonhap reported that South Korea summoned Georgy Zinoviev as the Russian ambassador to Seoul on October 21 to protest the dispatching of North Korean troops in support of Moscow’s war with Ukraine.

 According to internal documents of the agency, the IAEA has signed at least two agreements for research in Crimea that included fieldwork.
 The deals were signed from 2016 to 2019, and the first deal was reportedly extended during the summer of 2019.